 Eligibility Criteria for MEIN

-The Malta Exceptional Investor Naturalization (MEIN) program, introduced in 2020, provides non-EU nationals with an opportunity to acquire Maltese citizenship in exchange for a substantial investment.
-Moreover, this program is designed to attract high-net-worth individuals, contributing to Malta’s social and economic development.
+The Malta Exceptional Investor Naturalization (MEIN) scheme, established in 2020, grants non-EU citizens an opportunity to obtain Maltese citizenship in exchange for an incredible investment.
+Moreover, the scheme aims to attract high-net-worth individuals and, in doing so, contributes to Malta’s economic and social development.

-Consequently, successful applicants and their families can enjoy the many benefits of EU citizenship.
-Designed to attract financially stable individuals, the program contributes to Malta’s economic growth while granting investors and their families the benefits of EU citizenship.
+As a result, selected applicants and their families enjoy various advantages of EU citizenship.
+With a purpose to attract economically independent individuals, the scheme causes Malta to economically develop and provides investors and their families with the advantages of EU citizenship.

-To apply for MEIN, individuals must be at least 18 years old.
-This ensures that only legally independent applicants qualify for the program, whether they apply individually or as part of a family unit.
+In order to qualify for MEIN, one must be at least 18 years old.
+This allows legally independent applicants only to join the program as individuals or as part of a household.

 2. Residency Requirement